scottfr/simulation/README.md

 });
 ```

-**Tip: Use VSCode or another editor that supports JSDoc type annotations. `simulation` makes extensive use of type annotations to indicate available options.**
+**Tip: Use VSCode or another editor that supports JSDoc type annotations. `simulation` makes extensive use of type annotations to indicate available options.
+Add `// @ts-check` to the top of a JavaScript file in VSCode to enable automatic type checking of the code, this will help catch errors.**

 This creates a model that will simulate 100 years starting at the year 2020.